WWOOFING AT SCALES NATURE PARK

 As everyone knows, vacations always end too soon, but the memories stay with you for a long time.
 So we don’t know whether to be happy or sad when leaving Grand Manan Island the next day.
 What made this getaway special?

 I especially liked learning about Swallow Tail Lighthouse, witnessing the spectacular sunset at Southwest Head, walking on Seal Cove sand beach, and the great shopping!
-The locals we met made us feel welcome, such as by offering their help if needed.
+The locals we met made us feel welcome by offering their help if needed.

 Although Grand Manan Island is a popular destination, the roads weren’t crowded, and it’s obvious that authorities care about keeping the island clean.